 Does a stabbing pain run through your body from your lower back and does restricted movement make everyday life a misery?
 It is not uncommon for the so-called sciatic nerve to be involved in such unpleasant problems.
-In our article Sciatica: Effective exercises and acupressure points for sciatica pain , we explain how we believe the Shakti Mat acupressure mat can help those affected by sciatica.
+In our article on sciatica: Effective exercises and acupressure points for sciatic pain, we explain how we believe the Shakti Mat acupressure mat can help those suffering from sciatica.

-To learn even more about what is popularly known simply as "sciatica," neurologist Dr. Nadine Webering listened to our questions and gave us detailed answers on the subject.
+To find out more about what is commonly known as "sciatica", neurologist Dr. Nadine Webering listened to our questions and gave us detailed answers on the subject.

 Many sufferers of sciatica would like to better understand what is happening in their body.
 Can you briefly explain how the pain develops?

-"Sciatica" is a much-used term under which pain from various causes is summarized.
+Dr. Nadine Webering: "Sciatica" is a much-used term that covers pain from various causes.
 The term is derived from a nerve in our body, the so-called sciatic nerve.
 This is the thickest nerve in our body and is responsible for the motor and sensory supply to the leg.
 If this nerve is irritated for any reason, it is accompanied by unpleasant pain.
 In technical jargon, we refer to this as sciatica.

-The pain arises because the nerve also contains pain fibers and when irritated, these signal to the brain that something is wrong.
-This is because pain is always a signal that prompts us to take action and should not simply be anaesthetized.
+The pain arises because the nerve also contains pain fibers and these report to the brain when irritated that something is wrong.
+This is because pain is always a signal that prompts us to act and should not simply be anaesthetized.

-Once this has been ruled out and the diagnosis of sciatica has been confirmed, the question remains: where is the problem coming from?
+Once this has been ruled out and the diagnosis of sciatica confirmed, the question remains: where does the problem come from?
 Sciatica is not uncommon in the world we live in.
 Human beings are designed to stand, walk or lie down.
 The anatomy of our body is not designed for us to sit all day.
-But unfortunately, many people do, often bending forward at the computer.
+Unfortunately, however, many people do, often while bent forward at the computer.

-And instead of relieving the strain on our musculoskeletal system after work through exercise, we often end up on the sofa and continue to strain ourselves.
+And instead of relieving the strain on our musculoskeletal system through exercise after work, we often end up on the sofa and continue to strain ourselves.
 This leads to muscular tension, locking of the vertebral joints and tangling of our fascial tissue, which in turn can lead to irritation of nerves in our body.

-You know a lot about Ayurveda.
-Can you tell us to what extent Vedic medicine can help sciatica sufferers and how they can find a suitable contact person in their area to get advice?
+You are very knowledgeable about Ayurveda.
+Can you tell us to what extent Vedic medicine can help people with sciatica and how they can find a suitable contact person in their area to get advice?

-In Ayurveda, we do not have diagnoses like "sciatica" or "disc problems" as in Western medicine.
-Rather, imbalances of bioenergies within us are diagnosed here based on the symptoms a patient has.
+Dr. Nadine Webering: In Ayurveda, we don't have diagnoses such as "sciatica" or "disc problems" as in Western medicine.
+Instead, we diagnose imbalances in our bioenergies based on the symptoms a patient has.

-These bioenergies are called Vata, Pitta and Kapha and they are always all present in us.
-At birth, each of us has a very unique composition of these energies.
-Because of the way we live, work and eat, they can get out of balance and cause different problems in the body.
+These bioenergies are called Vata, Pitta and Kapha and they are all always present in us.
+At birth, each of us has a very individual composition of these energies.
+Due to the way we live, work and eat, these energies can become unbalanced and cause different problems in the body.

 Sciatica symptoms are usually seen with an increase in Vata.
 Vata is responsible for all movements in our body.
 If it gets out of balance, this usually manifests itself first in digestive complaints such as flatulence and constipation.
 If you don't do anything against this imbalance, the increased Vata can move through the whole body and cause discomfort everywhere.
 If it settles in the lower back, which it very often does, we get a feeling of stiffness and pain here.